Harlem street scene in the 1950s

 Explain to students that although the poem is phrased as a list of questions, Hughes is making a statement.
 Ask students:

-Complete the lesson by asking the class,
+Complete the activity by asking the class the following questions:

 Tell students that Jim Crow is the race based legislation that epitomized the era of segregation in America.